 One-third of men in their 70s have some sort of prostate cancer in their body.
 Learn how to check for prostate cancer and how it is treated.

-Quoc-Dien Trinh, MD, MBA, is an Associate Professor of Surgery at Harvard Medical School, Co-Director of the Dana-Farber Brigham Cancer Center Genitourinary Cancer Center and Director of Ambulatory Clinical Operations at the Division of Urological Surgery at Brigham and Women’s Hospital.
+Quoc-Dien Trinh, MD, MBA, is an Associate Professor of Surgery at Harvard Medical School, Co-Director of the Dana-Farber Brigham Cancer Center Genitourinary Cancer Center, Director of Ambulatory Clinical Operations at the Division of Urological Surgery at Brigham and Women’s Hospital, and Section Chief of Urology at Brigham and Women’s Faulkner Hospital.
 He is the Lead Faculty for Cancer and Comparative Effectiveness at the Center for Surgery and Public Health, a joint program of Harvard Medical School and the Harvard School of Public Health.

 Dr. Trinh’s research focuses primarily on inequity and outcomes of cancer care.
 His publications include over 400 peer-reviewed articles, book chapters, and videos.
 His research is funded by the Vattikuti Urology Institute, the Prostate Cancer Foundation, the American Society of Clinical Oncology, the Henry M. Jackson Foundation for the Advancement of Military Medicine, and the National Institutes of Health.